ollm/QueryScan/README.md

 ## Instructions

+Configure the file to connect to your database.

-You can use this script by running it from a browser or from the command line
+You can use this script by running it from a browser or from the command line.

 ```shell
 php ./queryscan.php